Skip to main content

 Then resolve document hierarchy in writing.
 Some terms reject PO or invoice language, and some separate-agreement clauses can conflict.
 If you have an MSA, order form, or reseller paper, get explicit confirmation of which document controls on conflict and which legal entity is your counterparty in your geography.

 Privacy is also a control issue, especially for cross-border client data.
-In these excerpts, privacy is identified as relevant, but controller or processor roles, DPA status, and transfer safeguards are not established.
+If the terms mention privacy but do not establish controller or processor roles, DPA status, and transfer safeguards, treat those as unresolved contract issues.

 For cross-border client data, require clarity before deployment: who acts in which privacy role, whether a data processing document exists, and whether transfer terms are available where needed.
 If these are hard to find, escalate before adoption.
 For related contract alignment, see How to Create a Privacy Policy for a SaaS Application.